Evacuation and repatriation policy

 A group policy has been set up to cover evacuation and repatriation for all crew as of 01 August 2018.
 This policy will be paid for through your crew fees and is provided by Talent Trust Consultants (TTc).
 Incoming crew are automatically enrolled in this policy by Human Resources.
 Benefits are only applicable in the event of an emergency evacuation, therefore, we strongly encourage you to sign up for the TTc Top Up Plan (if joining for less than a year) or have your own medical insurance policy with a different provider.
 Crew serving one year or more are required to provide evidence of medical coverage prior to joining.

 Health Insurance Requirements

-Please note: Medical benefits under this policy are only available in the event of an emergency evacuation.
-Policy benefits are outlined in the table below.
-If you would like additional coverage besides the benefits listed, you are encouraged to consider additional health insurance while you were away.
+If you would like additional coverage besides the benefits listed in the table above, you are encouraged to consider additional health insurance while you are on board.
 If you would like to purchase additional medical and non-medical coverage, we suggest two options: